 If you have investment income from outside Canada, such as dividends on shares of foreign corporations, you may have to pay tax in the country where the income arises.
 Taxes may be withheld when the income is distributed.
-For example, dividends from publicly-traded U.S. corporations are generally subject to a 15% U.S. withholding tax under the Canada-U.S. Treaty.
+For example, 15% US withholding tax generally applies to dividends from publicly-traded US corporations under the Canada-US Tax Treaty.8

-One common error in calculating foreign tax credits is using the wrong exchange rates when calculating foreign income and taxes paid.
+One common error in calculating foreign tax credits9 is using the wrong exchange rates when calculating foreign income and taxes paid.
 Amounts must be converted from the foreign currency to Canadian dollars using exchange rates relevant to the transaction.
 For example, if income is earned evenly throughout the year, using the average exchange rate would be acceptable.
 For capital gains, actual exchange rates at time of purchase and sale of property would be more appropriate than using an average rate during the time the property was held.
 The Bank of Canada maintains a list of historical exchange rates that may be used for purposes of tax return calculations.
 10